Why choose this course

 Our School of Hospitality and Tourism Management is one of the best in the world, being ranked in the top 10 globally by the QS World University Rankings 2019.
 You’ll benefit from our pioneering research, our proximity to two of the UK’s two biggest airports, and our outstanding links with the industry.

 What you will study

-You’ll find our course intriguing and intellectually challenging.
-We keep firmly up-to-date with current trends and changes within the industry to better prepare you for employment.
+On our intriguing and intellectually challenging Air Transport MSc course, we keep firmly up-to-date with current trends and changes within the industry to better prepare you for employment.

-You’ll learn the fundamental elements of air transport management.
-Analysing and debating theoretical and applied knowledge in management, you will also learn about the operation and organisation of airlines and airports and the latest technology.
-We’ve specifically chosen a range of highly relevant areas of study to help with your career progression within the industry.
+Throughout your studies you’ll learn about the fundamental aspects of air transport management, as well as analyse and debate theoretical and applied knowledge.
+You’ll also learn about the operation and organisation of airlines and airports and the latest technology.

-This is the only course in the UK that will allow you to use all three commercial software packages that airlines use today, including OAG, MIDT (Sabre) and Flightglobal.
-These are essential tools for analysing airline data, and will give you an edge with employers.
+This is the only course in the UK that will allow you the opportunity of using all three commercial software packages used by airlines today, including OAG, MIDT (Sabre) and Flightglobal.
+These tools are essential for analysing airline data and will give you a competitive edge with employers.